openai/spinningup/docs/algorithms/td3.rst

 .. _`Background for DDPG`: ../algorithms/ddpg.html#background

 While DDPG can achieve great performance sometimes, it is frequently brittle with respect to hyperparameters and other kinds of tuning.
 A common failure mode for DDPG is that the learned Q-function begins to dramatically overestimate Q-values, which then leads to the policy breaking, because it exploits the errors in the Q-function.
-Twin Delayed DDPG (TD3) is an algorithm which addresses this issue by introducing three critical tricks:
+Twin Delayed DDPG (TD3) is an algorithm that addresses this issue by introducing three critical tricks:

 **Trick One: Clipped Double-Q Learning.** TD3 learns *two* Q-functions instead of one (hence "twin"), and uses the smaller of the two Q-values to form the targets in the Bellman error loss functions.